Skip to main content

 Marine Cargo and Transit Insurance

 Many threats exist when products are being transported around the world.
-Items can be stolen, accidentally damaged and other malicious actions can occur.
+Items can be stolen or accidentally damaged, and other malicious actions can occur.
 Imports and exports can benefit from Goods in Transit (GIT) insurance coverage as part of a marine cargo insurance policy.
 Marine cargo coverage helps protect goods while being transported, whether by sea or air.

-Marine insurance is designed to protect the sea vessel and staff involved in traveling, as well as personally owned boats.
+Marine insurance protects the sea vessel and staff involved in traveling and personally owned boats.
 The terminology involved with this policy is specifically tailored to watercraft.

 Protecting Your Team and Assets

-At Gallant Risk & Insurance Services, Inc., we specialize in boat and aircraft insurance.
+We specialize in boat and aircraft insurance at Gallant Risk & Insurance Services, LLC.
 Whether you have a personal watercraft, helicopter, a bass boat, a spacious yacht, or you are a pilot or supply products to an airport, we can recommend an insurance policy to meet your needs and keep your vessels and crew safe in the event of an unfortunate situation.

 Frequently Asked Questions About Aviation and Marine Insurance